vyaswanth965/fbprophet-django-swagger-gunicorn/README.md

-open terminal
+Description:
+Model training by grid based fbprophet.
+API creation that used to forecast visit counts based on a given parameter.

+Deployment:
-Run below commands
+open terminal & Run below commands

 1. cd project